 Keith Dunkin, Director

 Keith Dunkin is a nationally renowned multifamily real estate and technology expert.
 He is the co-founder of WayMaker; a value add multifamily real estate fund dedicated to transforming communities by leveraging innovative technology, and community enabled value add strategies to increase asset values with limited to no execution risk.
-Since 2004 he has also been serving as Senior Vice President Asset Optimization at Real Page.
-RealPage is a publicly held global leader in software and data analytics for rental real estate, leveraged across 18M units globally with $1B+ in revenue.
+Prior to Waymaker, Keith served as Senior Vice President Asset Optimization at Real Page.
+RealPage is a global leader in software and data analytics for rental real estate, leveraged across 18M units globally with $1B+ in revenue.

 Keith is a frequent presenter at industry events and client investor conferences and leading teams of hundreds of colleagues to design, develop and implement innovative solutions proven to have provided hundreds of basis points in revenue outperformance to the multifamily owners and investors.
 Keith believes in giving back to the community and serves on boards of multiple non-profits that are making a difference nationally and internationally.